Scholars Online Science Policies

 We'll try to call on you in turn; we sometimes get to questions before comments, so don't get too fretful if we appear to take these out of order.
 We also make mistakes sometimes.
 Be patient.

-5. Occasionally, especially in smaller classes, the teacher will ask you to splat your answers to a question.
+5. Often in smaller classes, I will ask you to "splat" your answers to a question.
 You do not then need to raise your hand, but can answer the question at will.
 One of the advantages of pure written chat is that we can sort out simultaneous responses.

 7. Just because of the way we talk here, and because we can't see when someone has stopped typing, it is helpful if we observe the following rules:

-• While waiting to be recognized, write out your entry in a simple word processor like Notepad.
+• Write out your entry in a simple word processor like Notepad and proofread it.
 Then you can just copy and paste into the entry window when you are called on.

 • Don't write a couple of words and then hit carriage return just to write a few more words (at least, don't do this on purpose...).
 It is frustrating and distracting to see half a thought per line.